berndporr/iir1/README.md

-## Packages for Ubuntu (xenial / bionic):
+## Packages for Ubuntu (xenial / bionic / focal):

-If you have Ubuntu xenial or bionic then install it as a pre-compiled package:
+If you have Ubuntu's LTS distros xenial, bionic or focal then install it as a pre-compiled package:

 ```